MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Test-Path.md

 Specifies the type of the final element in the path.
 This cmdlet returns `$True` if the element is of the specified type and `$False` if it is not.
 The acceptable values for this parameter are:

-- Container.
-  An element that contains other elements, such as a directory or registry key.
+- `Container` - An element that contains other elements, such as a directory or registry key.
-- Leaf.
-  An element that does not contain other elements, such as a file.
+- `Leaf` - An element that does not contain other elements, such as a file.
-- Any.
-  Either a container or a leaf.
+- `Any` - Either a container or a leaf.

 Tells whether the final element in the path is of a particular type.